Columbus Dog Connection

 Important Note (July 3, 2008)

 Be sure to place 2 screws on the bottom of 2 opposite corners so they hold the legs and stop them from turning under the weight of the dog on the bed.
 We didn't do this on earlier beds and the weight of the dogs makes the legs turn which causes puckering of cloth, which is an invitation to CHEW !
+These screws should be the last thing you do.

 10 Finish putting screws for opposite leg, repeat steps for other sides of bed